jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

 When making your travel plans, we recommend that you do not use Route 125 between Route 100 in Hancock and Route 7 in East Middlebury to travel to the show.
-This section of Route 125 is

- not recommended for trailer trucks.”
+This section of Route 125 is not recommended for trailer trucks.

  Kathy Nisun, Director